machine-programming/assignment-1/readme.md

 - If a test case fails, you’ll only see the examples file (no synthesized visualization).
 - Use these visualizations to get an intuition for what kind of program your synthesizer should be generating.

-Once you complete Part 1, rerun this test—you should start seeing synthesized shapes that match the examples.
+Once you complete Part 1, rerun this test.
+You should start seeing synthesized shapes that match the examples.
 It’s also helpful to peek at test_part1.py to see the full set of test cases.

 ### 🧩 Understanding the DSL